“Delights the eye and inspires the mind

 News & stuff

-Kids, save the date!
-The Fishing Derby will be on Sunday, June 14.
+Gear up, kids!
+The Fishing Derby is this Sunday, June 14.

-Enjoy “Brunch with Bass” at the Baby Lake, as your kids “compete” for catching the most and largest fish.
+Updated info: Enjoy “Brunch with Bass” at the Baby Lake, as your kids “compete” for catching the most and largest fish.
 (Spoiler alert: every kid goes home with a prize!)
-Signups will be at 11:30 am, with the derby taking place from 12:00-1:00 pm.
+It’s open to all kids 13 and under.
+Signups will be at 10:00 am, with the derby taking place from 10:30-11:30 am.
+Worms will be provided but bring your own poles.
 Aileen McDonald will again be organizing the event, and she’s asking for volunteers to help with the derby, and to bring brunch munchies.
 Contact her by email at awol30@me.com.
 More details to come.